juliaguida/oystercard/intro_to_the_web/http_parameters.md

 [Back to the Challenge Map](README.md)

 So far we've seen that HTTP requests and responses are the signals pinging between servers and clients.
 Every HTTP-based interaction involves a server-client relationship.
-In the previous challenge, we used httpie client to retrieve some data.
+In the previous challenge, we used HTTPie client to retrieve some data.
 Often, however, when we make a request of a server, we want to *tell* the server something with that request.

 Within HTTP, we call data sent from a client to a server a **parameter**.
 Just like Ruby's hashes, parameters come as key-value pairs and a request can contain multiple parameters.
 One way of sending a parameter to a server is to pass it in the *query string*.
 The query string is a string that can be appended to an URL.
 It has a special set of formatting conventions.

 ### Learning Objectives covered
 - Recognise the query string in a URL.
-- Learn that query string parameters are key-value pairs sent with http requests.
+- Learn that query string parameters are key-value pairs sent with HTTP requests.
 - Learn the structure of the query string
 - Learn how to send parameters in the query string

 ### To complete this challenge, you will need to:

-- [ ] Consider this url: `http://www.example.com/home?name=Bob&age=21`.
+- [ ] Consider this URL: `http://www.example.com/home?name=Bob&age=21`.
 Identify the following:
   - the query string
   - the number of parameters in the query string
   - the keys.